Choosing the Right Mental Health Facility

 You seek a residential treatment community that will give an adult with mental illness a brighter future.
 But the task you face is a complex endeavor – with high stakes.
 How do you use our Directory to find the best fit between person and program, a fit that can turn a life around?

-The ARTA Directory of Residential Treatment Programs lists more than 30 long-term mental health facilities and links you to each treatment program’s website for detailed information.
+The ARTA Directory of Residential Treatment Programs lists 28 long-term mental health facilities and links you to each treatment program’s website for detailed information.
 All ARTA residential programs meet specific criteria for membership, and each one has been operating for a minimum of two years.

 To help you make the best choice of residential treatment program, we’ve created this guide to the program selection process.
 The guide has been created for people who are not mental health professionals, and who need help understanding the differences between programs and how those differences will affect the course of psychiatric treatment.